India Jane Birley: Estrangement from brother and death of father

 Mark Birley sold his clubs to the entrepreneur Richard Caring for £95 million shortly before his death in 2007.
 Birley became estranged from her brother Robin following their dispute over their father's will.
 Upon his death in 2007, Mark Birley left the majority of his estate — valued at £120 million — and his possessions to India Jane to be kept in trust for her son, Eben, in his will.
 Birley wrote a letter to India Jane explaining his reasoning behind his will.
 The letter said that he had sold his clubs to protect them from his son, Robin.
 A previous will had divided his estate equally between India Jane and Robin, with India Jane additionally receiving her father's house and possessions.
 The will was challenged by Robin Birley; he initially received two bequests free of tax for £1 million and £5 million.
 This was subsequently increased to £35 million following an out-of-court settlement.

 Birley held an auction at Sotheby's of 500 items from her father's estate in March 2013.
 Robin Birley said that he was 'appalled' at her decision to sell their fathers things.
 Birley said that the auction was a difficult decision but that she "[would] like to think [my father] approves of the sale, for being an artist he understands my need to carve out my own space".
 The auction raised £3.85 million.
-Birley only became wealthy after her father died, he had believed that they would be lazy had they inherited money at a young age.
+Birley only became wealthy after her father died, as he had believed that they would be lazy had they inherited money at a young age.
 Birley said between her three marriages she survived by selling paintings and never took holidays or had nice clothes.
-Birley kept her fathers ashes on a drinks tray next to some whiskey saying that he would have been happy there.
+Birley kept her father's ashes on a drinks tray next to some whisky saying that he would have been very happy there.